 - Tool ecosystem.
 Docker defines an API for automating and customizing the creation and deployment of containers.

 - Portable deployment across machines.
 Docker containers can be transferred to any Docker-enabled machine.

 There are three main concepts about Docker that you should know before we’ll start learning Kubernetes.
 First, Images: a Docker-based container image is something you package your application and its environment into.
-The Registry, Docker defines a hub or repository to store all the images that the users publish and make easier the way to share these images between the developers.
-The last one, we already talked about it, Containers, a regular Linux container created from a Docker-based container image.
+The Registry, Docker defines a hub or repository to store all the images that the users publishes and makee it easier to share these images between the developers.
+Lastly, we already talked about it, Containers, a regular Linux container created from a Docker-based container image.

 As we mentioned in the earlier sections, the applications can grow and become a huge set of microservices with different environment requirements each one.
 To solve this problem, we should move all our microservices to containers using platforms like Docker.
 At this point, we are going to have a set of containers, so now, the definition makes more sense, Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 It relies on the features of containers to run applications without having to know any internal details of these applications and without having to manually deploy these applications on each host.
 Because these apps run in containers, they don’t affect other apps running on the same server.

 Some of the benefits of using Kubernetes are listed below.

 - Simplifying Applications deployments: deploying applications through k8s is always the same, whether your cluster has only a couple of nodes or thousands of them.
 The size of the cluster makes no difference at all.
 Additional cluster nodes simply represent an additional amount of resources available to deployed apps.
 Kubernetes exposes a single deployment platform, developers can start deploying applications on their own and don’t need to know anything about the servers that make up the cluster